strongloop/strongloop.com2/_posts/2020-01-08-december-milestone.md

 Interested in joining a user feedback session?
 We love to hear your input and how you are using LoopBack.
 If you'd like to take part or have suggestions, please join our discussion in the [GitHub issue](https://github.com/strongloop/loopback-next/issues/4264).

-## Welcome!

-We're excited to have [Denny](https://github.com/derdeka), [Douglas](https://github.com/dougal83), and [Rifa](https://github.com/achrinza) as LoopBack maintainers!
-They've been actively helpful in our community.
-We appreciate all the contributions and great work.
-Welcome to the team!

 ## What's Next?

-If you're interested in what we're working on next, you can check out the [January Milestone](https://github.com/strongloop/loopback-next/pull/4186).
+If you're interested in what we're working on next, you can check out the [January Milestone](https://github.com/strongloop/loopback-next/pull/4376).

 ## Call to Action